Answered By: Lippincott Library Last Updated: May 04, 2017 Views: 8

 S&P Net Advantage

-Click on the Companies tab, then search by company name or ticker.
-Once you've found your company of interest, click on Stock Reports, in either HTML or PDF format, in the lefthand menu.
+Click on the Companies tab, then select Quick Search and search by company name or ticker.
+Once you've found your company of interest, click on Tearsheet in the lefthand menu.

 Search for a company by name or ticker in the top left search box, then use the Company Views menu to view overviews and full reports.